giocomai/giorgiocomai_eu/content/authors/admin/_index.md

 I have also been working as a data analyst and consultant, crunching data at the European Data Journalism Network ([EDJNet](https://europeandatajournalism.eu/)), writing code and developing [packages in the R programming language](https://github.com/giocomai/), and working on data visualisation and geographic data analysis.

 I occasionally post on my data visualisation blog: [`the codebase`](https://codebase.giorgiocomai.eu/).

-__Current research project__: text as data (and data in the text) in online local sources related to Russia's invasion of Ukraine and other conflicts in post-Soviet spaces.